Making clinical task management safer and more efficient at London North West University Healthcare NHS Trust

 For staff visiting patients in their homes, information is available on Infinity wherever they are.
 Some STARRS staff have opted to attend handovers virtually, reducing their combined weekly number of journeys by 14 and saving 10.5 hours a week.
 This extrapolates to 728 fewer journeys per year, saving 547 hours.
 With the clinical time released, these staff could each see 365-730 total additional patients per year.
 If this time saving was realised across the service, STARRS’ capacity to see patients would increase by 27-55%.

-Phone calls made to check tasks’ status with clinicians on visits has seen the biggest time saving of over two hours per day.
-Previously, 15 calls were made daily, but because of Infinity’s real-time visibility, none are needed.
-This reduction of 5,475 calls per year gives time back to clinical staff at the point of care.
+Phone calls made to check tasks’ status with clinicians on visits has seen the biggest time saving of more than 1.5 hours per day.
+Previously, 8-9 calls were made daily, but because of Infinity’s real-time visibility, none are needed.
+This reduction of 3,103 calls per year gives time back to clinical staff at the point of care.

 Overall, the project improves communications within the service in the interest of patients, improving staff experience by releasing extra time to spend on patient care.
 Easier prioritisation, collaboration, and information-sharing drives optimised flows and increased value for money.